HarvardMapCollection/latinx-community-theaters/index.md

 ### Why 2000 census data?
 *A note on census records:* Because measuring race and ethnicity, particularly Latinx and/or Hispanic ethnicity, has been a fraught process on the part of the U.S. census, choosing a year from which to pull census data was not simple.
 A hispanic/Latinx identifier appeared on the U.S. census for the first time in 1930 as "Mexican," but did not appear again until 1970.
 Since then, the census has posed the question of Hispanic and/or Latinx identity as a question of ethnicity distinct from race.
 Various version of this question has been represented each decennial year, including in the most recent 2020 census.

-By 2020, a massive wave of Puerto Rican immigration into the city of New York was coming to a close.
-This would be the largest Latinx migration into the city.
+By the 1990s, a massive wave of Puerto Rican immigration into the city of New York was coming to a close after nearly 50 years of steady migration.
+This would be the largest Latinx migration into New York City.
+Because Puerto Rican (or Nuyorican)culture would come to define much of the Latinx theatre scene over the end of the 20th century and because Puerto Rican enclaves would be established in all five boroughs and form foundations for larger Latinx communities, the 2000 census was chosen for mapping population data.

-### Why 2020 subway maps?
+### Why 2022 subway maps?

+The use of subway maps in this projects serves to explain a more contemporary problem of distance within the context of 21st century gentrification.
+As a result, it was important to reflect the ways that the Latinx community might once have commuted more easily to the theatres that were located closer to the center of the subway system which revolved heavily around the island of Manhattan.
+While the map shows the Latinx population as it existed in 2000, the subway map overlay is representative of the current NYC subway system.
+The consequences are that the Latinx population is represented as having more access to long established spaces than they actually do.

 ### On using census data